ethanjli/liquid-handling-robotics/docs/source/design/protocol.rst

 - Above the transport layer is the *presentation layer*, which specifies the encoding for representing messages.
 Currently, the protocol for this layer specifies a human-readable representation for messages.
 - The final layer for the messaging protocol is the *application layer*, at which messages are sent and received.
 The protocol for this layer specifies the set of commands and responses which may be passed between the host and the peripheral.

+.. _layers:
+.. uml:: layers.uml
+   :align: center
+   :caption: : Examples of data sent at the application, presentation, and transport layers.
+Messages are sent at the application layer, encoded message strings are sent at the presentation layer, and message packets are sent at the transport layer.
+The transport layer consists of either an ASCII-based protocol or a Firmata-based protocol.

-Any implementation of a host controller or peripheral controller will need to implement the protocols for the transport, presentation, and application layers.
+Any implementation of a host controller or peripheral controller will need to implement the protocols for the transport, presentation, and application layers, which together specify how a message is sent over the data link layer between the host and the peripheral (:numref:`asciilayers`).

 .. graphviz:: asciilayers.dot
    :name: asciilayers
    :align: center
    :caption: : Overview of protocol layer architecture using the ASCII-based transport layer, with transmission of an echo command as an illustrative example.

-.. graphviz:: firmatalayers.dot
-   :name: firmatalayers
-   :align: center
-   :caption: : Overview of protocol layer architecture using the Firmata-based transport layer, with transmission of an echo command as an illustrative example.
+On the host controller, a message at the application layer is encoded into a string at the presentation layer, which is packaged in a packet at the transport layer before being sent at the data link layer to the peripheral, where it is unpacked from a transport-layer packet into a presentation-layer message string and decoded into an application-layer message.

 Transport Layer
 ---------------